1031 Exchange Calculator

 Close on replacement property

 Both deadlines are calendar days — no business-day extensions.
-Missing 45-day = exchange dead even within 180-day window.
+Missing the 45-day deadline may cause the exchange to fail even within the 180-day window.

 Enter sale price, replacement price,